 Vera’s experts conduct research and analysis and develop policies and programs in a variety of criminal and social justice fields.
 Their varied knowledge, background, and experience enable Vera to address the full spectrum of national and local justice issues.

-Ruth’s work at Vera includes providing implementation assistance to states through the Bureau of Justice Assistance’s Justice Reinvestment Initiative and Vera’s national demonstration project: Pathways from Prison to Post-Secondary Education.
-She has co-authored several reports, including Vera’s Price of Prisons: What Incarceration Costs Taxpayers, The Potential of Community Corrections, and forthcoming reports on sentencing trends.
+At Vera, Ruth provides technical assistance to states seeking to implement new policies and practices, and conducts research into justice policy trends.
+Current and past projects include assistance to New Jersey as part of Vera’s national demonstration project Pathways from Prison to Post-Secondary Education, and statewide policy implementation assistance to Arkansas, Delaware, and South Carolina under the Bureau of Justice Assistance’s Justice Reinvestment Initiative.
+She has co-authored several reports at Vera, including Incarceration’s Front Door: The Misuse of Jails in America and Price of Prisons: What Incarceration Costs Taxpayers.
 Before joining Vera, Ruth worked with organizations devoted to poverty reduction in the United States and to securing rule of law in post-conflict countries.
 She also held positions in the JEHT Foundation’s criminal and juvenile justice grant programs.
-Ruth holds a MA in women’s studies from the Graduate Center of the City University of New York and a BA in English from Manhattanville College.
-She joined Vera in 2011 as a program analyst.
+Ruth holds a MA in Women’s Studies from the Graduate Center of the City University of New York and a BA in English from Manhattanville College.
+Ruth joined Vera in 2011.

 - Member for